Besar Island, Flores: History

 The island was known to the Bajo people, who named it "Tukukaba" (meaning "Bat") after the bat populations on the island.
 Koja Doi (Bajo for "little acorn") used to be a disconnected islet, until locals with the help of the local Indonesian Army unit of Sikka constructed a stone causeway connecting Koja Doi and Besar.
 The bridge was repaired and improved in 1983.

 Part of Besar Island was designated as a protected forest in 1983, with further expansions in 1987, 1999, 2014, and 2016.
 During the 1992 Flores earthquake and tsunami, the island's (and Koja Doi's) inhabitants did not suffer heavy casualties especially compared to the nearby Babi Island, due to the high elevation of Besar's peak where they evacuated.
 Many houses were destroyed by the tsunami, however, including the local village office of Koja Doi.
 Some of the ruins were deliberately preserved to this day, with the village office being rebuilt across the causeway on Besar.

 A 190 kWp solar power station was opened on the island in 2019 near Koja Doi.
 A smaller 8.5 kWp station was established in 2022 near Kampung Loang, on the island's north side.

 Economy and demographics

 The island's inhabitants are primarily fishermen and farmers, with maize, upland rice, cashew nuts, and teak being cultivated.
 There is some tourism to the island, centered at the Koja Doi islet.

 Statistics Indonesia estimated the total population of the two villages of Koja Doi and Kojagete comprising the island (including the Koja Doi islet) at 2,965 people, with 1,477 in Koja Doi and 1,488 in Kojagete.
 There are two publicly funded elementary schools and one middle school in Besar.
-As of 2022, there are no puskesmas or other healthcare facilities on the island, with inhabitants travelling to the nearby Pemana Islands for medical services.
+An auxiliary puskesmas was established on the island in 2022, and was upgraded to a full puskesmas on 11 October 2025.
+Prior to its establishment, no other healthcare facilities on the island, with inhabitants travelling to the nearby Pemana Islands for medical services.